Five Sonnets

 can’t make me pass up on this sudden electric

-if I’d go about this irony on & on & on & on &
+boy who’s gonna go about it on & on & on & on &

 “Lampara / ang iyong mukha"